 Here’s a step-by-step outline on how it all works:

-Step 1: Obtain and complete a Request for Wood Packaging Stamping Service (View/Print Request Form).
+Step 1: Obtain and complete a Request for Wood Packaging Stamping Service or Request for Wood Packaging Stamping Service here to complete the Online Fillable Request Form.
 This one-page form will require the company’s address and contact information along with specific details regarding the construction of export wood packaging items at the facility.
 These specifics include:

 - Type of wood packaging that will be constructed (pallet, box, crate, skid, etc.),